curl/everything-curl/project/bugs.md

 happen.
 Tell us exactly what versions of the different components you used and take us step by step through what you did to arrive at the problem.

-After you submit a bug report, you can expect there to be follow-up questions or perhaps requests that you try out various things so the developer can narrow down the "suspects" and make sure your problem is properly located.
+After you submit a bug report, you can expect there to be follow-up questions or perhaps requests that you try out various things so the developer can narrow down the suspects and make sure your problem is properly located.

 A bug report that is submitted then abandoned by the submitter risks getting closed if the developer fails to understand it, fails to reproduce it or faces